-Inorganic gel and allophane collected from basaltic saprolite on Maui, Hawaii, and studied by Patterson in 1964 were reexamined.
+Inorganic gel and allophane collected from basaltic saprolite on Maul, Hawaii, and studied by Patterson in I964 were reexamined.
 The main constituent of the gel is imogolite, and gibbsite and allophane are the minor constituents.
 Electron and X-ray diffraction patterns, DTA curve, and an infrared spectrum of the gel are characteristic of imogolite.
 The allophane is virtually noncrystalline to X-rays but contains a small amount of imogolite in relatively short threads.
 High-resolution electron micrographs indicate differences in structural organization between allophane and imogolite and suggest crystallization of imogolite from allophane.

 Additional publication details

 |Title||Imogolite and allophane formed in saprolite of basalt on Maui, Hawaii|

 |Series title||Clays and Clay Minerals|